In my 25+ years as a professional travel writer, I’ve been extremely fortunate to travel to some amazing destinations all around the world.

 One of the newer North Georgia Christmas traditions, Winter Wonderlights is presented by the UGA Office of the President at the State Botanical Garden of Georgia in Athens.

-Running on select nights from Nov 23, 2022 to Jan 8, 2023, the Christmas light show transforms the garden with more than a half-million twinkling lights along a 1/2-mile ADA-accessible trail (a.k.a.
+The Christmas light show transforms the garden with more than a half-million twinkling lights along a 1/2-mile ADA-accessible trail (a.k.a.
 Candy Cane Lane).

 These dazzling Athens GA Christmas lights include shimmering snowflakes, a pine tree forest, and a tunnel of multicolored lights, all leading visitors to a festive Christmas market.